Middle East Aviation Market

 Airline Capacity in the Middle East

-- Capacity across the Middle East is expected to increase by 9.5% in November 2025 vs last year, to 37m seats.
+- Airline capacity across the Middle East is expected to increase by 8.5% in December 2025 vs the same month last year to 39.3m seats.

 *As of July 2025, international capacity is reported on a two-way basis (previously one-way departing).